Loading...

 1. Use Full Class Names as Variables

-Instead of embedding partial class names, store the complete class name in a variable:
+Instead of partial strings, store the complete class name in your variable:

 let color = 'bg-red-500';

-This ensures Tailwind can detect the exact class name and include it in the build.
+This way, Tailwind sees the exact class name and includes it during the build.

 bg-red-500